 The Company does not have a fixed life.
 However, in the event that the net asset value total return performance of the Company is less than that of the FTSE All-Share Capped 5% Index over the relevant five year period, shareholders will be given the opportunity to vote on whether the Company should continue, by ordinary resolution at the Company's Annual General Meeting.
-The first five year period for these purposes terminated at the end of the Company's financial year in 2012 and, as the Company outperformed its benchmark index over this period, there will not be a vote at the 2012 Annual General Meeting on whether the Company should continue.
-The next such performance period will run for the five years from 1 April 2012 to 31 March 2017.
+The present five year period for this purpose will run for the five years from 1 April 2012 to 31 March 2017.